Skip to main content

 2. Life goals: Life goals are your hopes and aspirations for the future.
 For example, “I want a job,” or “I want to be married.”
 Life goals may not be directly related to the treatment of your mental illness, but they motivate you to seek help for your mental illness and stay on track with your treatment goals.

-3. Enhancement goals: These goals may not be linked to your treatment of mental illness, but reflect your quality of life concerns and needs.
-For example, “I want to have more friends,” or “I want to learn how to play a piano.”
-These goals are useful when you are planning to add activities that give you a sense of pleasure or mastery as a part of your ongoing recovery.
+3. Enhancement goals: These goals may not be linked to your treatment of mental illness but reflect your quality-of-life concerns and needs.
+For example, “I want to have more friends,” or “I want to learn how to play the piano.”
+These goals are helpful when you are planning to add activities that give you a sense of pleasure or mastery as a part of your ongoing recovery.

 In summary, having a strength-based individualized treatment plan that not only takes into account your treatment goals but also your personal preferences and values is the cornerstone for a successful and resilient mental health recovery.